nagadomi/nunif/iw3/README.md

 | `Any_L`     | DepthAnything model large.
 This model gives high quality, but is also heavy in terms of computation.

 Personally, I recommend `ZoeD_N`, `Any_B` or `ZoeD_Any_N`.
-`ZoeD_Any_N` looks the best for 3D scene. `Any_B` has the most accurate foreground and background segmentation, but the foreground looks slightly flat.
+`ZoeD_Any_N` looks the best for 3D scene.
+The DepthAnything models have more accurate foreground and background segmentation, but the foreground looks slightly flat.

 ## Stereo Generation Method (Left-Right Image Generation)